syncfusion-content/wpf-docs/wpf/Grouping/Algebra-Supported-In-Expressions-Filters.md

 ---
 layout: post
-title: Algebra Supported In Expressions Filters in WPF Grouping control | Syncfusion
+title: Algebra Supported In Expressions Filters in WPF Grouping | Syncfusion
 description: Learn about Algebra Supported In Expressions Filters support in Syncfusion WPF Grouping control and more.
 platform: WindowsForms
 control: Grouping